in2code-de/in2publish_core/Documentation/Use/CommandController/README.md

 Command controller provide information about the system, are used for scheduled publishing and much more.
 Some command controllers are intended for CLI usage, some as scheduler tasks.
 This document describes how, when and where to use them.

-**The following pages describe how command controllers can should used**:
+**The following pages describe how command controllers can be used**:

 * [Filesystem](Filesystem.md)
 * [PublishTasksRunner](PublishTasksRunner.md)